 The 91st Avenue Wastewater Treatment Plant is jointly owned by the Sub-Regional Operating Group (SROG) Cities of Glendale, Mesa, Phoenix, Scottsdale and Tempe.
 It is operated by the City of Phoenix.

 UP05B is an expansion of a wastewater treatment facility with critical connections at its influent and effluent points to the existing 91st Avenue Wastewater Treatment Plant, which had to remain operable.
 Construction of a new wastewater treatment facility of this magnitude — the facility’s capacity is 25.5 mgd — is rare.
-Another unique aspect of the project, UP05B was the second phase in the construction for an ultimate 385 mgd capacity Unified Plant at the 91st Avenue Wastewater Treatment Plant.

 The UP05B project represents the commitment of community leaders to promote, plan, design and construct the most efficient treatment facilities to help meet growing demands.
 It will support and sustain economic growth, the environment and public health and welfare.
 The UP05B project supports and improves growth and economic development by providing sustainable and flexible water treatment services for the SROG cities across the Valley.
 The project provided jobs for over 230 Valley residents.
 It also supported positive growth and economic impact to a number of Valley industries/companies that provided local building materials and specialty trades for construction.